YangLIN1997/YangLIN1997.github.io/_pages/about.md

 Education
 ======
 * PhD in Computer Science (03/2019 - 03/2022)
+  * University of Sydney and CSIRO Data61
   * Thesis: Deep Learning for Time Series Forecasting
-  * University of Sydney and CSIRO Data61
-  * Research Training Program Scholarship and CSIRO Data61 top-up scholarship
 * BEng (Hons) in Electrical Engineering (07/2015 - 12/2018)
   * University of Sydney
   * Honours Class I and the University Medal